MadisonBi/learngit/readme.txt

-git is fucking version control system git is free sofeware

-git is too young
-too
+git a simple software
+git a best